 - Cheating: 1) Copying from another student's test paper, essay, assignment, or computer files and listings; 2) Using, during any academic exercise, material and/or devices not authorized by the person in charge of the assessment; 3) Collaborating with or seeking aid from another student during an assessment without permission; 4) Knowingly using, buying, selling, stealing, transporting, or soliciting in its entirety or in part, the contents of a test or other assignment unauthorized for release; 5) Substituting for another student or permitting another student to substitute for oneself. - Plagiarism: The deliberate appropriation, theft, purchase or obtaining by any means another's work, and the unacknowledged submission or incorporation of that work as one's own offered for credit.
-Appropriation includes the quoting or paraphrasing of another's work without giving credit. - Collusion: The unauthorized collaboration with another in preparing work offered for credit.
+Appropriation includes the quoting or paraphrasing of another's work without giving credit. - For students who are retaking this course, you may not reuse essays written in a previous semester, in part or in whole.
+All writing that you submit must be new and original work. - Collusion: The unauthorized collaboration with another in preparing work offered for credit.